shajra/nix-example/README.md

 project itself (like `example-lib` or `example-app`).
 This way versions of dependencies are explicitly pinned to the versions coming from `nixpkgs`, and not resolved dynamically by Cabal.

+One consequence of this is that once you enter into a Nix shell for a derivation, you can disable your computer's networking.
+Entering the shell should download all the dependencies you need from the internet, and check their hashes to assure a deterministic build.
+From there, you should only need your source code, which should should be able to compile/package offline.

+In Nix, we do this by convention.
+Nix doesn't prevent us from cheating, but it provides us the tools to make builds deterministic, and a community that takes deterministic builds seriously.

 #### Cabal